 Dinner reservations at the city's most sought-after spots now require weeks of advance planning.
 Success in securing a table often depends on personal networks or specialized concierge services.
 Moireau notes that the most interesting cooking is currently happening in small kitchens with minimal staff.
 These intimate environments allow for a level of creativity that larger operations cannot sustain.
 One recent study indicates that diners in Paris now spend 20% more on average per meal than in 2023.

 Accommodation choices have shifted toward properties that offer a distinct personality.
 Large international chains are losing market share to independent hotels that emphasize local character.
 Moireau favors hotels that feel like private residences, complete with curated libraries and unique art collections.
 These spaces provide a sense of belonging that generic luxury cannot provide.
 The cost for these premium boutique stays often exceeds $1,200 per night during peak season.
+Service in these establishments is increasingly personalized and informal.
+Staff members act more like well-connected friends than traditional employees.
+This evolution responds to the desires of a younger demographic of wealthy travelers who value authenticity over protocol.
+Modern luxury travelers prefer a warm greeting and a local recommendation over a formal bow.
+The rise of the lifestyle hotel has redefined the expectations of the global elite.

 Design matters in this new hospitality paradigm.
 Architects are reclaiming older buildings and stripping them back to their original materials.
 Exposed stone, raw wood, and vintage furniture create an environment that feels grounded in Parisian history.
 Moireau suggests that the tactile nature of these spaces contributes to a deeper sense of relaxation.
 Visitors often cite the interior design of their hotel as a primary factor in their overall satisfaction.